 - Coccygeus muscle inserts on the lower sacrum.
 It gives support to the contents of the pelvic cavity and due to its attachment to the coccyx, is able to flex the bone.

-- Iliacus – although it primarily arises from the iliac fossa, it also has fibers originating at the ala of the sacrum.
+- Iliacus – although it primarily arises from the iliac fossa, it also has fibres originating at the ala of the sacrum.
 Its distal attachment to the lesser trochanter of the femur allows it to flex the thigh at the hips and stabilize the hip joint.

 - Multifidus lumborum – the deepest muscle arising from the sacrum.
-Some of its fibers cover the upper two sacral foramina.
+Some of its fibres cover the upper two sacral foramina.
 This muscle attaches to the transverse processes of the superior vertebrae and is therefore able to help stabilize the spine.

 - Erector spinae – partly arises from the posterior sacrum and the sacrospinous ligament.
 It is essential in achieving extension and lateral bending of the head and vertebral column.

 As part of the pelvic girdle and vertebral column, the sacrum lies in close proximity to several important structures.

 The central canal of the sacrum is home to the sacral fibres of the cauda equina (a bundle of spinal nerves that arise from the terminus of the spinal cord).
 The proximal parts of these fibres are contained within the dural sac, which terminates at about the level of S2.

 The filum terminale (a continuation of the pia mater from the conus medullaris of the spinal cord) is joined by the arachnoid and dura mater at the level of S2 and continues inferiorly through the sacrum as the coccygeal ligament to its attachment at the coccyx.